Who told me?

 “I sometimes react to making a mistake as if I have betrayed myself.
 My fear of making a mistake seems to be based on the hidden assumption that I am potentially perfect and that if I can just be very careful I will not fall from heaven.
 But a ‘mistake’ is a declaration of the way I am, a jolt to the way I intend, a reminder I am not dealing with the facts.
 When I have listened to my mistakes I have grown.”

 ― Hugh Prather

-This is from a page I wrote in 2005.
-I was reading from some of my journals and ran across this little piece and thought that it is just as relevant for me today as it was then.
+This is a page I wrote in 2005.
+I was reading from some of my journals and ran across this little piece and thought that it is just as relevant to me today as it was then.

 Get off your pedestal.
 You’re going to hurt yourself.

 - Notes To Myself – Hugh Prather (roundaboutme.wordpress.com)